 Sec.
-18. Application of Money Received Under Act
+18. Application of Money Received Under Act - REVISED

-Describes allowable uses of unrestricted state aid received under this act; requires annual audits, financial reports, and that district budgets are made available on their websites.
+Describes allowable uses of unrestricted state aid received under this act; requires annual audits, financial reports, and district budgets are to be made available on their websites.
+Districts and ISDs must also report expenses and personnel costs, salary and benefit information on their websites.